 Standardized Test Scores

 Knowing the standards of the schools to wish you are applying is pivotal.
-For example, some colleges and universities don’t look at standardized tests scores anymore whereas others still place a strong emphasis on them.
+For example, some colleges and universities don’t look at standardized tests scores anymore.
+Whereas others still place a strong emphasis on them.
 Furthermore, you may be able to offset a poor standardized test score with a high-grade point average or vice versa.
-In other cases, the schools will require you to meet the minimum requirements for both categories in order to receive acceptance.
+The schools will require you to meet the minimum requirements for both categories in order to receive acceptance.

 The specific program to which you are applying will also dictate what grades you need.
 Imagine that you are applying to the top university for nursing in the country.
-In order to qualify for the nursing program, you will surely need higher grades than you would to qualify for other programs at the school.
-In the event that you don’t get into the particular program, you may still receive an offer for admission to the school.
-Find out if it is possible to enroll, get your grades up and then reapply for the program that you initially wanted.
+In order to qualify for the nursing program, you will surely need higher than average grades.
+It’s always possible you might not get into the particular program you apply for.
+However, you may still receive an offer for admission to the school.
+Find out if it’s possible to enroll if you get your grades up.
+And then reapply for the program that you initially wanted.

-Once you are into a program, you might think that you can just start to get whatever grades you want and allow your studies to slide.
+You might think that you can just start to get whatever grades you want and allow your studies to slide.
 However, you could find yourself kicked out of the college or university if you do so.
-Even when the consequences are not quite that drastic, you may end up on academic probation for a semester or lose your scholarships or placement in a particular program at the school.
+Even when the consequences are not quite that drastic, you may end up on academic probation for a semester.
+Also, you mighty lose your scholarships or placement in a particular program at the school.

 Clearly, grades do play an important role when you’re applying to colleges.
 And, it’s certain that high school grades matter when you’re seeking scholarships or admission into top programs.
-As a result, now is the time to seriously consider how you are doing in terms of grades and figure out what steps you need to take to make a more beneficial situation for yourself.
-Enrolling in a program that helps to foster your learning and bolster your academic situation is a decision that can seriously help.
+As a result, now is the time to seriously consider how you are doing in terms of grades.
+As well as figure out what steps you need to take to make a more beneficial situation for yourself.
+Enrolling in a program that helps to foster your learning is a decision that can seriously help.
 This reason is one why many choose to pursue their high school studies at a college preparatory school.